 Prison Capacity Programme – Phase 2

-Cabinet has given approval to increase capacity across New Zealand’s prison network in response to growing prisoner numbers.
+In October 2016, Cabinet gave approval to increase capacity across New Zealand’s prison network in response to growing prisoner numbers.
 An additional 1800 prisoners places are to be provided by 2021.
 Prison capacity is to be increased across three existing prison sites in the upper North Island.

 - Northland Region Corrections Facility (NRCF) where double bunking will provide 80 additional beds by early 2017.

-- At Mt Eden Corrections Facility (MECF) an accommodation block (Building C) is to be built to accommodate 245 additional prisoners.
+- At Mt Eden Corrections Facility (MECF) a new accommodation block (Building C) is to be built for an additional 245 prisoners.
 Construction is anticipated to begin in 2017 and be complete by late 2019.

-- At Waikeria Prison a new facility to accommodate 1,500 prisoners is to be built with construction anticipate to start in 2018 and be complete by later 2021.
-The new facility is to be procured through a public private partnership.
+- At Waikeria Prison a new facility to accommodate 1,500 prisoners is to be built with construction anticipated to start in 2018 and be complete by late 2021.
+The new facility is to be procured through a Public Private Partnership.

 By planning for the forecast increase in prisoner numbers the Department can support its core obligations of providing for the safe, secure and humane containment of prisoners.

 Northland Region Corrections Facility

 Most low security accommodation throughout the prison network is already fully double bunked.
 It is proposed to double bunk four low security units to provide accommodation for an additional 80 prisoners.
 Subject to staffing and consultation these beds will be in operation by early 2017.

 Mt Eden Corrections Facility (MECF)

 Cabinet has approved the building of a new facility at Waikeria Prison in the Waikato.
 It is proposed that the new facility would accommodate 1500 male prisoners.

-The first stage of the procurement process is the release of the Expression of Interest (EOI) by the department on 11 January 2017.
-The EOI responses will be evaluated by the department and the respondents who demonstrate the capacity, capability and understanding to deliver the project will be shortlisted for the Request for Proposal (RFP).
-The RFP is to be issued early April.
+The first stage of the procurement process involved an invitation to respond to the Expression of Interest (EOI) released by the Department on 11 January 2017.
+The EOI responses will be evaluated by the Department and the respondents who demonstrate the capacity, capability and understanding to deliver the project will be shortlisted for the Request for Proposal (RFP).
+The RFP is to be issued in April 2017.
 Construction of the new facility will start in 2018 and be completed by the end of 2021.